TeoMendoza/TerminalFighter/Characters.md

 ---

-### Goblin - Heavy, Durable, and Punishing
+### The Goblin

-The Goblin thrives on close-range pressure and rewards patient, reactive play.
-Perfect for players who want to control the fight
+The Goblin is a brawler who dominates close-range encounters with raw power and resilience.
+Built for players who prefer to control space and trade blows, he excels at punishing reckless opponents and turning defensive moments into devastating counterattacks.
+His abilities give him the tools to withstand pressure, create openings, and unleash high damage bursts when the time is right.
+While slower and less versatile than more agile fighters, his sheer durability and comeback potential make him a constant threat.
+In the hands of a patient player, the Goblin can weather assaults, outlast opponents, and crush them with decisive, punishing blows.

 #### Passive - Comeback Tank